Friday, July 1, 2011

 When he was done playing Walker settled in the suburban Pittsburgh area.
 His son, Neil Walker is now a rising star second baseman with the Pirates.

 Tom - or Robert - has some tidbits regarding his pre-major league days although that last star bullet is redundant.
+That's a hell of a way to kick off a college career; I bet Tom felt right at home pretty fast after that game.
 He is also related by marriage to Chip Lang, another former Expos pitcher.

 I'll use Detroit and Boston to tie these two together: